 A 24-hour helpline in the UK known as Samaritans helped Sophie Andrews become a survivor of abuse rather than a victim.
 Now she's paying the favor back as the founder of The Silver Line, a helpline that supports lonely and isolated older people.
 In a powerful, personal talk, she shares why the simple act of listening (instead of giving advice) is often the best way to help someone in need.

-When stress got to be too much for entrepreneur Sangu Delle, he had to confront his own deep prejudice: that men shouldn't take care of their mental health.
+When stress got to be too much for TED Fellow Sangu Delle, he had to confront his own deep prejudice: that men shouldn't take care of their mental health.
 In a personal talk, Delle shares how he learned to handle anxiety in a society that's uncomfortable with emotions.
-As he says: "Being honest about how we feel doesn't make us weak — it makes us human."
+As he says: "Being honest about how we feel doesn't make us weak -- it makes us human."

-When a young woman texted DoSomething.org with a heartbreaking cry for help, the organization responded by opening a nationwide Crisis Text Line to provide an outlet for people in pain.
-Nearly 10 million text messages later, the organization is using the privacy and power of text messaging to help people with issues such as addiction, suicidal thoughts, eating disorders, sexual abuse and more.
-The data collected in the process is reshaping policy and preparing schools and law enforcement to better handle spikes in crises.
+When a young woman texted with a heartbreaking cry for help, the organization responded by opening a nationwide Crisis Text Line for people in pain.
+Nearly 10 million text messages later, the organization is using the privacy and power of text messaging to help people handle addiction, suicidal thoughts, eating disorders, sexual abuse and more.
+Hear how they're using the anonymous data collected by text to learn when crises are most likely to happen -- and help schools and law enforcement prepare for them.